josmeuleman/FRLibIntegration/README.md

 Usage:

+	#include <FRAS5600>
 	FRAS5600 myAlphaVane;
 	...
 	FRAS5600.Init();
 	FRAS5600.AutoOffset();

 AutoOffset will set the current value to zero.
+The value logged in SensorString is angle [deg]

 ## FRBMP280
 The FRBMP280 class is a class for logging the BMP280 pressure sensor.
+Internally it uses the library Adafruit_BMP280.h

 	FRBMP280();
 	~FRBMP280();